You are here

 - open the University or the individual to increased legal liability

 It is also common for a faculty member visiting a potential corporate sponsor to be asked to sign an NDA before there is an exchange of information.
 If the faculty member is acting as an independent consultant—outside his or her University role—the University should not be a party to the NDA.
 Rather, the faculty member would sign the NDA in their name only.
 If the faculty member is visiting a potential sponsor or company in their University capacity, then the University should be a party to the NDA.
 In that case, the NDA must be forwarded to the appropriate University office authorized to review and sign NDAs.
-NDAs related to research or sponsored programs should be forwarded to the Office of Sponsored Programs.
+NDAs related to research or sponsored programs should be forwarded to the Sponsored Program Administration.
 A faculty member is not authorized to sign an NDA for the University.
 No employee is authorized to sign an NDA unless the Comptroller’s signature authority has been specifically delegated.

 If there is no time for University staff to review the NDA in advance of the visit or meeting, the faculty member may sign the NDA, but only in an individual capacity and not on behalf of the University.
 All references to the University in the agreement must be deleted, and the faculty member should write “individually” after his or her signature.